Bubble-Protocol/todolist/README.md

 # Bubble Protocol Todo List Example

-Basic example of a decentralised Todo List app with private, encrypted off-chain data storage provided by [Bubble Protocol](https://github.com/Bubble-Protocol/bubble-sdk).
+Basic example of a decentralised application with private, encrypted off-chain data storage provided by [Bubble Protocol](https://github.com/Bubble-Protocol/bubble-sdk).
 It's built using React and uses the Base Goerli testnet.

+The dApp accepts a user 'login' by connecting a local Metamask wallet.
+Each user (wallet account) has their own todo list and can add, delete and toggle tasks as 'done'.

+This example uses the basic features of Bubble Protocol to demonstrate using an off-chain [bubble](https://github.com/Bubble-Protocol/bubble-sdk#bubbles) as an encrypted backup of the dApp data, in this case the todo list.
+Each user (wallet account) has their own bubble that only they can access and decrypt.

+The dApp is available to [try online here](https://bubbleprotocol.com/todolist).

 ## The DApp